AliGates915/DSA_JavaScript_LeetCode/Array in JS/README.md

 ```
 # 1423.
 Maximum Points You Can Obtain from Cards
 Medium
-## There are several cards arranged in a row, and each card has an associated number of points.
+## There are several cards arranged in a row, each with an associated number of points.
 The points are given in the integer array cardPoints.
-In one step, you can take one card from the beginning or from the end of the row.
+In one step, you can take one card from the beginning or the end of the row.
 You have to take exactly k cards.
 Your score is the sum of the points of the cards you have taken.
 Given the integer array cardPoints and the integer k, return the maximum score you can obtain.
 ### Example 1:
 Input: cardPoints = [1,2,3,4,5,6,1], k = 3 Output: 12